 The results in two (2) free throws and possession to the non-offending team.

-(b) A committee of three (3) shall be formed at the Managers' Pre-carnival Meeting to assist with the enforcement of the Static Zone Defence Rule.
+(b) A committee of three (3) shall be formed at the Managers' Pre-championship Meeting to assist with the enforcement of the Static Zone Defence Rule.

-Each Region/Association attending the State Carnival is requested to bring one (1) student referee.
+Each Association attending the State Championship is requested to bring one (1) student referee.
 This referee would be:

 (a) Strong Level 1-0 official;

-(b) Selected by Region/Association and travel with the team;
+(b) Selected by Association and travel with the team;